 1930 – 1935

-The Wisconsin Badgers logo featured a badger drawn in a realistic style and its natural habitat for the next five years.
+The Wisconsin Badgers logo featured a realistic, stylized badger in its natural habitat for the next five years.
 It has long hair, sharp claws, a massive body, and an attentive look.
-The animal is positioned sideways, and its head is turned directly toward the beholder.
+The animal is positioned on its side, its head turned directly toward the beholder.
 This emblem is in black and white.

 1936 – 1947

-The designers changed the position of the badger’s body, turning it the other way around.
+The designers changed the badger’s body position, turning it around.
 The artists made the animal more ferocious and menacing.
 They lengthened its claws, highlighted its ears, and emphasized its nose and eyes.
 Bucky Badger’s body is pressed to the ground, and a black stripe runs along the bottom of the fur that hangs to the ground.
 Behind it is a large “W” fragment with trapezoidal serifs.
 The middle of the glyph is white and broad, and the edges are red, outlined with a thin line.

 1948 – 1956